thushana/timetraveler/README.md

 # TimeTraveler → ⏱️ 🚗 🚶‍♂️ 🚲 🚌

+(In progress - Basic direction timing captured, now working on saving it into a database)

 TimeTraveler is a route traffic analysis system designed to study and compare traffic patterns on specific routes over time across different modes.
 It captures and analyzes route data at 15-minute intervals, to deliver insight on traffic patterns across days, weeks, months and years.

 ### Prerequisites